Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 Step 3: Refine the Migration Plan with the 5Rs

 The application inventory from Wave 1 provides the list of what to move, but the 5Rs framework (also known as the 6Rs, including Retire) dictates how each application will move.
-Based on the pilot results and a deeper analysis, you will now finalize the migration strategy for each application:
+Based on the pilot results and a deeper analysis, you will now finalise the migration strategy for each application:

 Revise (Re-platform): Make minor modifications to take advantage of cloud services, like moving from a self-managed database to a managed database service (PaaS).